NoorHajbi/city-explorer-api/README.md

 lab 8

-Name of feature: Weather (live)
+Name of feature: Weather and Movie

 Estimate of time needed to complete: 3

 Start time: 3:00pm

-Finish time: 7:00am
+Finish time: not yet

-Actual time needed to complete: more than 6 hours
+Actual time needed to complete: not yet

 - **Finished After Lab review**